-As the LEA performs a needs assessment, the results can be used to help decide which of these funds should be used to support the TK program to benefit the local prekindergarten children.
+TK students receiving special education services are funded at the K-12 rate.
+As the LEA performs a needs assessment, the results can be used to help decide.
+It students receiving special education services are reported in the K-12 category on the which of these funds should be used to support the TK program to benefit the local prekindergarten children.
 An LEA could strategically examine the needs and possible funding sources, considering which sources overlap and develop a funding plan based upon those available sources.
 The following Federal programs generally can be used to support preschool activities, though allowability determinations may vary depending on the program.

-Rural and Low Income Schools (RLIS)
+Rural and Low-Income Schools (RLIS)

-Rural and Low Income Schools grant funds may be used for any of the expanded opportunities allowed under ESSA in Title I, Part A; Title II, Part A; Title III; and Title IV, Part A. This includes early learning services.
+Rural and Low-Income Schools grant funds may be used for any of the expanded opportunities allowed under ESSA in Title I, Part A; Title II, Part A; Title III; and Title IV, Part A. This includes early learning services.